opendocsg/slw-judgments-backfill/2010_SGHC_373/report.md

 In my view, there is not an iota of evidence of any form of illegitimate pressure placed by the plaintiff.

 51     In any event, even if I were to accept the defendants’ allegations that Chan and Sern had threatened the second defendant that the plaintiff would take legal action if the defendants failed to make payment of the principal sum, that alone is insufficient to amount to “illegitimate pressure”.
-It has been observed in _Chitty on Contracts_ , vol 1 (Sweet & Maxwell, 30th Ed, 2009) at para 7(endorsed in _Shunmugam Jayakumar v Jeyaretnam Joshua Benjamin_ [1996] 2 SLR(R) 658 at [51] (“ _Shunmugam_ ”); also see _Miles v New Zealand Alford Estate Company_ (1886) 32 Ch D 266 and _Jayawickreme v Amarsuriya (since deceased)_ [1918] AC 869) that:
+It has been observed in _Chitty on Contracts_ , vol 1 (Sweet & Maxwell, 30th Ed, 2009) at para 7(endorsed in _Shunmugam Jayakumar v Jeyaretnam Joshua Benjamin_ <span class="citation">[1996] 2 SLR(R) 658</span> at [51] (“ _Shunmugam_ ”); also see _Miles v New Zealand Alford Estate Company_ (1886) 32 Ch D 266 and _Jayawickreme v Amarsuriya (since deceased)_ [1918] AC 869) that:

  Since recourse to law is the remedy for redress provided by the law itself, it is obvious that prima facie a threat to enforce one’s legal rights by instituting civil proceedings cannot be an unlawful or wrongful threat.
 Consequently a contract which is obtained by means of such a threat must prima facie be valid, and cannot be impeached on grounds of duress.
 So an ordinary bona fide compromise is clearly a valid contract even though exacted under threats to bring (or defend) legal proceedings. ...
 Even a threat to bring proceedings where there is no ground of action in law is prima facie not an unlawful threat, at least where the threat is made bona fide , and is not manifestly frivolous or vexatious.

 _The argument on failure of consideration_

 52     The defendants next argued that there had been a total failure of consideration to form a valid settlement agreement.
 The argument ignores the fact that the plaintiff could have sued the defendants to enforce its rights under the CBA but refrained from so doing as the parties had entered into the settlement agreement.
-It is established law that forbearance to sue constitutes sufficient consideration: see the Court of Appeal decisions of _Ang Sin Hock v Khoo Eng Lim_ [2010] 3 SLR 179 at [71]; _Sea-Land Service Inc v Cheong Fook Chee Vincent_ [1994] 3 SLR(R) 250; and the High Court decisions of _Imperial Steel Drum Manufacturers Sdn Bhd v Wong Kin Heng_ [1997] 1 SLR(R) 297; _Hongkong & Shanghai Banking Corp Ltd v Jurong Engineering Ltd_ [2000] 1 SLR(R) 204.
+It is established law that forbearance to sue constitutes sufficient consideration: see the Court of Appeal decisions of _Ang Sin Hock v Khoo Eng Lim_ <span class="citation">[2010] 3 SLR 179</span> at [71]; _Sea-Land Service Inc v Cheong Fook Chee Vincent_ <span class="citation">[1994] 3 SLR(R) 250</span>; and the High Court decisions of _Imperial Steel Drum Manufacturers Sdn Bhd v Wong Kin Heng_ <span class="citation">[1997] 1 SLR(R) 297</span>; _Hongkong & Shanghai Banking Corp Ltd v Jurong Engineering Ltd_ <span class="citation">[2000] 1 SLR(R) 204</span>.

 **_Second issue – What is the effect of the compromise agreement?_**